DiegoMarulandaB/diegomarulandab/README.md

 ### *A passionate freelancer frontend developer from Colombia, my tech stack is CSS, Git, Github, Html, JavaScript, React.

-My fascination for technology is combined with a deep interest for geopolitics, general culture and science, which gives me a different perspective in this industry.*.
+My fascination for technology is combined with a deep interest for geopolitics, general culture and science, which gives me a different perspective in this industry.
 </p>

 Connect with me: